 Introduction

-You can see a good example of database design in the C:\Program Files\Microsoft Office11\Samples\Northwind.mdb sample Database.
+A good example of proper database design and relationships can be found in the sample database:

-Open this sample database and select Relationships from Tools Menu to view the structure of various Tables and how they are organized and related to one another.
-Use it as a reference point and guide when you plan for a new Project.
+Open the Northwind sample database and select Relationships from the Tools menu to view the structure of the various tables and how they are organized and related to one another.
+Use this as a reference and guide when planning your own projects.

 Approaching the Data Processing Task.